jbOhland93/cacao_shsongpu/AOloopControl/examples/ARTAO-shs-loop-conf/README.md

 ### 8.2.
 Acquire WFS response
 In this example, we are going to use single actuator pokes instead of the more advanced Hadamard pokes as used by the SCExAO examples.
 This is because of two reasons related to the bimorph DM of ARTAO:
 1. The response functions of the bimorph DM actuators are not localized like the ones of MEMS DMs but distributed over the whole aperture.
 This means that the SNR is inherently better for single actuator pokes than for in the case of a MEMS DM.
-Therefore, ARTAO does not profit from Hadamard poking.
+Therefore, ARTAO does not profit from Hadamard poking to the same amount.
 2. The hysteresis of the piezos contributes to the response matrix in a deterministic manner when using single actuator pokes, while this is uncertain for Hadamard modes due to the irregular control sequence for each actuator.

 ```bash